sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VXLAN_HLD.md

 __Figure 17: Warm reboot replay sequence__

+**Note**: This dependence check is required for the EVPN warm-reboot processing.
+Hence the dependency check will be done only when EVPN is configured.

 To achieve this dependency new states "replayed", "reconciled"  and "disabled" are added to the WARM_RESTART_TABLE  table in STATE_DB.
 The value "disabled" is set when the subsystems perform a cold restart.
+The value "unknown" is returned as status for the subsystem when it has not read and initialized the warm-reboot status for self.
+This way the caller can know that the status is not set yet and it needs to retry before making any dependency decision.

 Producer: multiple producers